PhilipYip1988/python-tutorials/010_modules/readme.md

 ![img_070](./images/img_070.png)

-To the top in CamelCaseCapitlization are mainly error meesages:
+To the top in Pascal Case Capitalisation are mainly error messages:

 ![img_071](./images/img_071.png)